ngraczykowski/iris-root/modules/scb-bridge/README.md

 -
 ### Local run

-To enable locally getting configuration from Consul activate profile `consule`.
+To enable locally getting configuration from Consul activate profile `consul`.
 You would want to have Consul running locally as well, you may start it with the help of attached `docker-compose` file.

 If you don't want to use Consul, start the application with `client` profile, so it has some sane values how to behave locally.

-Keep in mind that `consule` profile will be activated on client's environment, and our test envs as well.
+Keep in mind that `consul` profile will be activated on client's environment, and our test envs as well.

 ## How to test